 Having noted those negatives, I still recommend Overdrive over competing mobile broadband options.
 Simply put, If you need a mobile data plan, buying Overdrive makes sense.
 The price is comparable to 3G offerings, with the added speed boost of 4G where available.
 If you keep the device in 3G mode in places where you don’t have access to 4G, the connection time is quick.
 Having the 4G option builds in some future proofing against the life of the 2-year contract you are required to sign, because I guarantee 4G access will be distinctly different in 2011 than it right now.

-And if you’re shopping for a data plan, Amazon currently has the best deal on Sprint Overdrive, at $49.00 for the Overdrive hardware with a contract.
+And if you’re shopping for a data plan, Amazon currently has the best deal on Sprint Overdrive.